Vulgar Marxism: Marxist–Leninist critique

 Vladimir Lenin argued that the Marxism of the Second International had been corrupted by bourgeois philosophy, particularly the positivism and Neo-Kantianism that were used to challenge philosophical materialism.
 In Materialism and Empirio-criticism (1909), he contended that these philosophical trends were merely warmed-over versions of subjective idealism that were incompatible with scientific realism.
 Lenin emphasized the importance of "partisan" philosophy, arguing that any concession to idealism in philosophy would inevitably lead to errors in political practice.

+Following his study of Hegel in 1914, Lenin came to believe that the Second International's evolutionism was a betrayal of the "leaps" and "contradictions" inherent in true dialectical thought.
 A central aspect of Lenin's critique was the charge that vulgar Marxism was fundamentally "undialectical".
-Following his study of Hegel in 1914, Lenin came to believe that the Second International's evolutionism was a betrayal of the "leaps" and "contradictions" inherent in true dialectical thought.
 In his critique of Kautsky's response to the Bolshevik Revolution, Lenin attributed Kautsky's political rigidity and inability to grasp the necessity of revolutionary tactics to an overly pedantic and rigid conception of historical laws, failing to understand what was "decisive in Marxism, namely, its revolutionary dialectics".
 This undialectical outlook, Lenin argued, abandoned the revolutionary potential of Marxism in favor of a gradualist evolutionism.
 For Leninists, this represented a regression to a pre-Marxist, "metaphysical" materialism that failed to grasp the dialectical nature of reality and was therefore incapable of guiding revolutionary political practice.
+Anderson sees in Lenin's studies of Hegel an implicit self-criticism of his earlier works like Materialism and Empirio-criticism.